jalvarezga/jalvarezga.github.io/_posts/2018-06-25-crimes-boston.markdown

 *Red points are district centroids.
 Light blue points are locations where a crime occured.*

 ![]({{ site.baseurl }}/images/boston/crimesByDistrict.png)
-*A satellite image of Boston whith crime points stratified by neighborhood.
+*A satellite image of Boston with crime points stratified by neighborhood.
 The points are spread throughout almost all of the city.*